Immunity Short And Long Essays Question And Answers

 • The antigen is a substance which, when introduced into a body evokes an immune response to produce a specific antibody with which it reacts in an observable manner.

-• These can induced antibody formation by themselves.
+• These can induce antibody formation by themselves.

-• These can induced antibody formation by themselves.
+• These can induce antibody formation by themselves.

 • These are unable to induce antibody formation on their own.